karan8891/SQL-Sub-Queries/README.md

 ## SQL-Sub-Queries<br>
-- Practicing the T-SQL sub-queries and making it complex to keep challenging myself to learn new.<br>
+- Practicing the T-SQL sub-queries and making it complex to keep challenging myself to learn something new.<br>

 - Using SQL Server Management Studio and SQL Server for Database operations.<br>